 The following series of maps will give you an idea of where you can find the school (look for the red outline):

-1. Fort Portal region of Uganda - seen from a world view
+1. Uganda - world view

 2. Fort Portal region - see on a political map of Uganda